 This persistent stress response is all too common in our modern lives.
-Everything from high-pressure jobs to loneliness to congested highways can put the body in a condition of the perceived threat and chronic stress.
+Everything from high-pressure jobs to loneliness to congested highways can put the body under perceived threat and chronic stress.

-In this example, our fight-or-flight response, which was designed to assist us in dealing with potentially life-threatening events (such as swerving to avoid a vehicle crash), can wear down our bodies and cause us to feel ill, either physically or mentally.
+In this example, our fight-or-flight response, designed to assist us in dealing with potentially life-threatening events (such as swerving to avoid a vehicle crash), can wear down our bodies and cause us to feel physically or mentally ill.

 According to estimates, stress-related issues account for 60—80 percent of primary care visits.
 1 That is why it is critical to learn stress management skills and make healthy lifestyle adjustments to protect yourself from the harmful effects of chronic stress.

-However, if you don't have the right tools and knowledge, too much stress might hamper your growth and development.
-Stress is a complicated phenomenon with numerous identities that can manifest in our lives in various ways.
+However, too much stress might hamper your growth and development if you don't have the right tools and knowledge.
+Stress is a complicated phenomenon with numerous identities that can manifest in various ways.

-Here are four sorts of chronic stress that can stifle your growth.
+Here are four kinds of chronic stress that can stifle your growth.

 1. Emotional Stress

-Regardless of the symptoms you exhibit, unmanaged emotional stress leads to avoidant behaviours that simply push you further away from the solution.
+Regardless of your symptoms, unmanaged emotional stress leads to avoidant behaviours that push you further away from the solution.